-Figure 1: "Steps" on the x-axis represent the number of policy gradient updates (i.e., optimizer updates).
-For each update, the agent interacts with the environment for 3 episodes.
+Figure 1: The "steps" on the x-axis represent the number of policy gradient updates (i.e., optimizer updates).
+For each gradient update, the agent interacts with the environment for 3 episodes.
 This convention is followed in the subsequent figures.
-In (a), we evaluate these methods in BallCircle from Bullet Safety Gym (Gronauer, 2022), with a cost limit of 20.
-As shown, while "Warm Start" begins with a reasonably good initial policy, it performs poorly and overly conservatively, even worse than "From Scratch" where the policy and Q-functions are initialized randomly.
-This implies that directly finetuning the pretrained policy and Q-functions may hinder online learning.
+In (a), we evaluate these methods in the BallCircle environment from Bullet Safety Gym (Gronauer, 2022), setting the cost limit to 20.
+As shown, although "Warm Start" begins with a reasonably good initial policy, it performs poorly and overly conservatively, even worse than "From Scratch" in which the policy and Q-functions are initialized randomly.
+This result suggests that directly finetuning the pretrained policy and Q-functions may actually hinder online learning.
 In contrast, "Marvel" achieves impressive results, finding a policy with much higher return in just a few online steps while adhering to the cost limit.
-In (b), t-SNE visualization of state in the environment, reduced to 2D space.
+In (b), t-SNE visualization of state vectors in the environment, reduced to 2D space.
 Each point represents a state, with rewards uniformly distributed across the space, while costs are sparse, appearing as isolated points or clusters, reflecting their limited association with states.